SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 "Sure."

-We say our goodbyes to Rarity and leave her abode.
+We say our goodbyes to Rarity and leave her shop.

 ***